 The study participants were given an questionnaire that assessed their dental histories, oral hygiene practices, mouth dryness, tooth loss and periodontal disease status.

 It was observed that 82% of the participants reported symptoms of periodontal disease, including bleeding or swollen gums, or receding gums.
 It was also observed that the presence of periodontal disease was significantly associated with a patient’s rheumatoid arthritis disease activity score (DAS), and with rheumatoid nodules.

 Based on analysis of the histories and observations the researchers concluded that periodontal disease is independently associated with RA disease activity.

 “These findings, along with prior studies and our additional preliminary data showing a high prevalence of moderate to severe periodontal disease in RA patients based on comprehensive oral examinations, strongly suggest an association between these two inflammatory diseases.
 We are now conducting a number of additional studies to better understand the pathobiologic mechanisms that may explain these associations,” said Dr. Bingham.

 Dr. Bingham also noted that the treatment of periodontal disease leads to improvement of other conditions, such as diabetes, and may even lower cardiovascular risk.
-This means that increasing attention to oral health may improve outcomes for patients with rheumatoid arthritis.
+This means that increasing attention to may improve outcomes for patients with rheumatoid arthritis.